leseixas/quasigraph/README.md

 # Initialize an Atoms object for water using ASE's molecule function
 atoms = molecule('H2O')

-# Instantiate a QuasiGraph object with the Atoms object
+# Instantiate a QuasiGraph object containing chemical and coordination numbers
-qg = QuasiGraph(atoms)
+qgr = QuasiGraph(atoms)

-# Convert the QuasiGraph data into a pandas DataFrame containing chemical and coordination number details
+# Convert the QuasiGraph object into a pandas DataFrame
-df = qg.to_dataframe()
+df = qgr.to_dataframe()

+# Convert the QuasiGraph object into a vector
+vector = qgr.flatten()

 ```